Chreece/GuestDoor/README.md

 ### 3. Create a [webhook trigger](https://www.home-assistant.io/docs/automation/trigger/#webhook-trigger) in Home Assistant:

-This webhook will be called from the flask app if the access is granted (passcode check) and the automation will be triggered.
+This webhook will be called from the GuestDoor if the access is granted (passcode check) and the automation will be triggered.

 Copy the webhook_id to [`HA_WEBHOOK`](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#3-create-a-env-file-in-the-same-directory-with-the-following-variables-and-change-the-values-of-them) url in [.env](https://github.com/Chreece/GuestDoor?tab=readme-ov-file#3-create-a-env-file-in-the-same-directory-with-the-following-variables-and-change-the-values-of-them) file (http://<homeassistant_ip>:<homeassistant_port>/api/webhook/<webhook_id>) to replace the <webhook_id>.